Decisions guide

 What to do next

-Once you understand the scenario impact, you can refine your baseline assumptions or move to dashboards and readiness checks to prepare outputs for sharing.
+Once you understand the scenario impact, refine your base case, run readiness checks, and export results for sharing.